nsallis/mars/README.md

 My Auto-Rice Script - an auto-rice script for minimal-ubuntu

 ## Getting Started
-Run the setup script with
+Install minimal ubuntu from https://help.ubuntu.com/community/Installation/MinimalCD, once you have rebooted into the OS, run the mars setup script with:
 ```
 bash <(curl https://raw.githubusercontent.com/nsallis/mars/master/installer.sh)
 ```